 - Painter’s tarp, plastic or old towels to protect against over-spray

-Here in Florida, homes have an ‘orange peel’ texture on every wall in the home, including the garage.
-Originally, I didn’t want to use any kind of texture on the garage walls.
+Here in Florida, homes have an ‘orange peel’ texture on every wall, including the garage.
+Initially, I didn’t want to use any texture on the garage walls.

-However, the wall between my garage and my kitchen was already drywalled and textured.
-I’d either need to smooth out the existing wall or just add a texture to the new walls.
+However, the wall between my garage and kitchen was already drywalled and textured.
+I’d either need to smooth out the existing wall or add a texture to the new walls.

-Step 1: Add the texture
+Step 1: Add the Texture